 This is research project explores the history of marriage and the family from the onset of civil registration through to the reform of divorce laws in the 1970s.
 There are four main research themes:

 - Families (multiple family forms, parenting and childhood)

-The project also allows me to explore my interests in gender and oral history, and, increasingly, knowledge exchange.
-This has included the successful and enjoyable ‘Tell Us Your Story’ tour, which visited five locations in Scotland to publicise the project and collect experiences, images and ephemera related to marriage and family from people across Scotland, and beyond, as it turned out.
+The project also included the successful and enjoyable ‘Tell Us Your Story’ tour, which visited five locations in Scotland to publicise the project and collect experiences, images and ephemera related to marriage and family from people across Scotland, and beyond, as it turned out.

 Smoking and Health in Germany from Occupation and Re-unification (1945-1995), Wellcome Trust University Award, 2004-10

 This research explores the relatively liberal attitude of both former West German society and West German governments towards smoking, in the face of international research which caused attitudes to harden in other western countries.
 The project also explores, compares and contrasts the situation in former East Germany with the former West Germany, looking particularly at the impact of the occupation years, the attitude of the medical profession, the role of the tobacco industry, foreign and domestic cultural influences, and the relationship between national and local smoking policy during the years of partition and reunification.

 I have supervised PhD projects in Economic and Social History on topics including homosexual rights; the history of understandings and approaches to overweight; medical understandings of alcoholism; medical legal and social understandings of stillbirth; and experiences of children growing up in different family forms.
 I am currently supervising students looking at the cultural meaning of weddings; the experiences of couples experiencing childlessness; and the transnational experiences of radical women in Glasgow.